 We’ll now cover a systematic approach to help you narrow down a category or group of specialties for you to deliberate on.

 1 | What Are Your Areas of Scientific & Clinical Interest?

 First, what organ system or clinical questions do you find the most exciting and stimulating?
 If you enjoy pharmacology and physiology, anesthesia may be a good fit for you.
 If you love anatomy, like I did, then consider a surgical specialty.
 If you are fascinated by the brain and how it works, then neurology or neurosurgery are appropriate considerations.

 Next, assuming you plan to practice clinically, do you want direct patient care or indirect patient care?
-Indirect patient care would include specialties like radiology or pathology.
-Direct patient care would include most everything else.
+Indirect patient care includes specialties like radiology or pathology.
+Direct patient care includes most everything else.

 3 | Surgical, Medical, or Mixed Preference

 Next, assuming you want to have direct patient care, determine whether you’d like a primarily surgical practice, where the operating room is the focus of your day-to-day, or a primarily medical practice, where procedures are relatively rare.